pulumi/pulumi-pagerduty/sdk/python/README.md

 The following configuration points are available:

-- `auth0:domain` - (Required) Your Auth0 domain name.
-It can also be sourced from the `AUTH0_DOMAIN` environment variable.
-- `auth0:client_id` - (Required) Your Auth0 client ID.
-It can also be sourced from the `AUTH0_CLIENT_ID` environment variable.
-- `auth0:client_secret` - (Required) Your Auth0 client secret.
-It can also be sourced from the `AUTH0_CLIENT_SECRET` environment variable.
+- `pagerduty:token` - (Required) The v2 authorization token.
+It can also be sourced from the `PAGERDUTY_TOKEN`
-- `auth0:debug` - (Optional) Indicates whether or not to turn on debug mode.
+  environment variable.
+See [API Documentation](https://v2.developer.pagerduty.com/docs/authentication) for more information.
+- `pageduty:skipCredentialsValidation` - (Optional) Skip validation of the token against the PagerDuty API.

 ## Reference

-For further information, please visit [the Auth0 provider docs](https://www.pulumi.com/docs/intro/cloud-providers/auth0) or for detailed reference documentation, please visit [the API docs](https://www.pulumi.com/docs/reference/pkg/auth0).
+For further information, please visit [the Pagerduty provider docs](https://www.pulumi.com/docs/intro/cloud-providers/pagerduty) or for detailed reference documentation, please visit [the API docs](https://www.pulumi.com/docs/reference/pkg/pagerduty).